-Over the past 25 years, ancient DNA research has maintained a consistently high profile in scientific journals and in the public domain.
+Over the past three decades, ancient DNA research has maintained a consistently high profile in scientific journals and in the public domain.
 This is partly owing to appreciation of the attendant technical and methodological challenges, as well as the spectacular, and often controversial, claims that have characterised the field.
 In addition, ancient DNA work is often associated with charismatic animals such as the woolly mammoth, dodo, and Tasmanian tiger.

 Most of our research into ancient DNA involves the analysis of sequence data.
-We do not have the laboratory infrastructure for processing ancient samples, but instead work with international collaborators who have such facilities.
+We do not have the laboratory infrastructure for processing ancient samples, but instead work with national and international collaborators who have such facilities.

 - Evaluating the impact of post-mortem damage in ancient DNA: A theoretical approach